Sedgwick County turns to the state for help with contact tracing

 KDHE has hired about 50 contact tracers and plans to hire 50 more.

-The state will have access to each case the country comes across.
+The state will have access to each case the county comes across.

 “It should help us get the numbers down in addition to the other things we’re trying to add,” said Sedgwick County Infectious Disease Specialist Dr. Garold Minns.